Grades 5 and 6 - Galaxy

-Twice a week, fifth and sixth grade students have opportunities for enrichment in the areas of music, Spanish, PE, coding, and art.
+Twice a week, fifth and sixth grade students have opportunities for enrichment in the areas of art, music, PE, and Spanish.
 Students may continue with Suzuki violin or choose a traditional Music class.
 Once a week, students participate in Coding class.

 When many schools are focusing only on test scores and cutting back on programs like drama and music, it is wonderful that NGFS continues to invest in the arts.
 Our amazing drama program welcomes all children who want to participate and is an experience that benefits our children far beyond the stage.
 The children learn about hard work and commitment and how it all pays off.
 The children find their 'voice' while participating in drama, something that will help them throughout their lives.—Parent of a 5th grade student

 Building Self-Reliance: Fall Trips and Spring Capstone Trips